unemployable/Golf-Mk5-RCD330-CAN-Filter/Core/README.md

 This was compiled using STM32CubeIDE v1.8

-Note that the linker script was modified to enable storage of non-volatile data in flash (.noinit)
+Note that the linker script was modified to enable storage of non-volatile data in flash (.noinit) I've included the ioc, ld and bin files in the main directory.